Eldon Jacob Crull

 Eldon Jacob Crull (1859 – May 5, 1917) was an American politician.
 Crull was the chief Republican primary rival to Jeannette Rankin, who became the first woman elected to the U.S. House of Representatives.
-Crull died by suicide shortly after the election.
+Crull committed suicide shortly after the election.

 Education and life

 Crull came from an affluent Midwestern family and was sent to Virginia's Staunton Military Academy for high school.
 He briefly attended Ohio's Marietta College and the University of Cincinnati.
 Thereafter, he attended Indiana University Bloomington.
 For health reasons, he first went to the Arizona Territory, then Colorado, and finally Montana.

 He first served as a colonel on Montana Governor Edwin L. Norris's staff.
 Although Crull was a Republican, Norris was a Democrat.
 In 1912, Crull was the alternate delegate from Montana to the Republican National Convention held in Chicago, Illinois.
 Subsequently, he served one term in the Montana legislature as a representative.
 His political base was Musselshell County with its seat being Roundup, Montana.
 Crull left the legislature to return to the governor's staff.
 This time serving under Sam V. Stewart who was a Democrat.